aaron-631/ReconForge/README.md

 * `SUMMARY.md`: Clear breakdown of open ports, whois info, web technologies, sitemap contents, and more.
 * `REPORT.html`: Automatically created using `pandoc` with a clean dark theme via Water.css.
-* Bonus: If `xmllint` is available, the `sitemap.xml` is auto-pretty-printed inside the HTML report.

 ### 🗂️ Organized Output Structure with Timestamps